 Other things that could be claimed for include general damages for pain and injuries suffered; loss of earnings while you were recovering or following legal proceedings, travel expenses accrued while attending medical or legal appointments; medical expenses accrued while getting treatment for your injuries, like prescriptions, physiotherapy, etc.; and care claims, where you had to pay for someone to be your carer during your recovery from the injury caused at work.

-If you wish to make a personal injury claim for a tendon injury at work, we could help you through the process with our team of advisors and personal injury solicitors that all have extensive experience with accident at work claims.
+If you wish to make tendon injury at work claims for workplace accidents, we could help you through the process with our team of advisors and personal injury solicitors that all have extensive experience with accident at work claims.